 We might be famous for our rain here up north, and yes, it’s true that some years we don’t really get a summer at all, but when the sun is shining and the temperature soars, Cheshire is a wonderful place to be.
 Whether you’re a sun worshipper or desperately searching for shade, here are some of our favourite local places to go on sunny days.

 The free water park on Sandy Lane, not far from the centre of Chester, can get very busy on sunny days, and rightly so, as it’s a wonderful place to cool off when the temperature rises (though those with smaller children might want to avoid the post-school crowd).

 The park includes around a dozen (chilly) water fountains for running through and playing in, and there’s also a small playground; a kiosk selling ice creams, lollies and drinks; newly renovated completely accessible loos; and the Dee running scenically past for those who want to feed the ducks.
 There is also a car park adjacent to the park; bear in mind that in summer 2016, some people received tickets for parking on the grass verge alongside, though the tickets were subsequently revoked.

 Sandy Lane water park is off Sandy Lane, Chester CH3 5UL and is open daily in summer from 11 am to 5 pm.
-A review of our visit to the park and a list of other open air pools and water parks close to Chester will be available shortly.
+A review of our visit to the park will be available shortly; click here to find more local outdoor pools and water parks.

 2. Marbury outdoor pool